 Laplace is a medium-sized town located in the state of Louisiana.
 With a population of 28,317 people and eight constituent neighborhoods, Laplace is the 14th largest community in Louisiana.

 Laplace real estate is some of the most expensive in Louisiana, although Laplace house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Laplace is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Laplace is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Laplace who work in office and administrative support (10.77%), sales jobs (10.43%), and management occupations (8.34%).
+Laplace is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Laplace is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Laplace who work in sales jobs (12.98%), office and administrative support (12.15%), and management occupations (8.15%).

-In terms of college education, Laplace is nearly on par with the US average for all cities of 21.84%: 18.87% of adults 25 and older in Laplace have a bachelor's degree or advanced degree.
+The percentage of adults in Laplace who are college-educated is close to the national average for all communities of 21.84%: 18.03% of the adults in Laplace have a bachelor's degree or advanced degree.

 The most common language spoken in Laplace is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Langs. of India.